IgorMelnykSI/cookiefactory-20-21-team-v/README.md

 **As** a customer, **I want** to choose another store for my cookies when there are many orders chosen at the same time **in order to** get my order in time.

 Acceptance criteria

 I am a customer, I want to choose another store when the store I’ve chosen is too busy.
 - If there are many orders chosen at the same time, the store returns to the list of nearby stores for me to change the selected store.

 Acceptance test
-- Initialization:I am a customer, the store I’ve chosen is too busy that I should wait for a period of time.
+- Initialization: I am a customer, the store I’ve chosen is too busy that I should wait for a period of time.
 - Action: I cancel my original choice of store and choose another one.
 - Expected result: my order was placed in the other store and I get to receive my cookies in time.